CORONAVIRUS - Find out more about changes at First Pres here.

 Since 1984 Arbor Hospice, an independent, non-profit, community-based hospice, has been helping patients and their families through the end-of-life and grief journey by providing the highest quality physical, emotional and spiritual support.

 Arbor Hospice understands the significance of losing a loved one and the impact it can have on an individual.
-Arbor Hospice's Grief Support Services consists of Masters-level clinicians who are specially trained to work with grief-related issues.
+Arbor Hospice's Grief Journey Program consists of Masters-level clinicians who are specially trained to work with grief-related issues.
 A variety of support groups, programs and educational opportunities are offered throughout the year.
 All of Arbor Hospice's grief support and educational programs are free of charge and open to the community.

 For a complete list of upcoming grief support programs, click here.